WordPress Recommended Hosting – Proven and Best Price (Shared, VPS, Cloud)

 The companies are emphasizing WordPress hosting-focused plans more than ever.
 And this looks normal if we look at the website trends today – WordPress takes the lion’s share of the CMS market.

-In 2019 every third site uses WordPress and when it comes to CMS-built sites, more than 60% are WordPress powered.
+In 2022 every third site uses WordPress and when it comes to CMS-built sites, more than 60% are WordPress-powered.

-So it clearly makes sense to look for a WordPress-optimized hosting plan.
+So it makes sense to look for a WordPress-optimized hosting plan.

 Share this Image On Your Site